ryanflorence/addressbook-api/README.md

 ## DELETE /contacts/:contactId

 Destroys the contact at id `:contactId`.
+Note, you can't destroy anybody with the id of `jack`.

 Example Request: